Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli.md

 draft: false
 weight: 20
 ---
-Deploy your agents using Axway CLI so that you can manage your Axway API Gateway environment within Amplify Central.
+Deploy your agents using Axway CLI so that you can manage your Axway API Gateway environment within Amplify.

 ## Before you start